 displayed side by side.
 Lights mounted on the steeple of the Cathédrale

 Notre-Dame de l'Assomption.
-David Stanley has a photo of the cathedral, another photo is available, and Google has a satellite
+Kim Do Young has a photo of the cathedral, Wikimedia has Loris Romito's photo, and Google has a satellite

 at the southern end of the Baie de Pointe Noire, 1.4 km (0.9 mi) southeast